-Examples where the above two assumptions hold, may be found within the mind of any person, but also between persons and between groups of persons.

-The assumptions may in certain situations be satisfied by many different pairs of decision variables, leading to mental difficulties in the first case and to partly complementary world views in the last two cases.
-Then in these cases, it might imply deep conflicts between those persons or groups if some necessary conditions are there.
+As a basis for quantum decision theory as discussed here, lies the idea of two complementary decision variables at the same time.
+I repeat that two different variables are complementary if they are maximal as accessible variables.
+Examples may be found within the mind of any person, but also between persons and between groups of persons.
+It may in certain situations be related to many pairs of decision variables, leading to partly complementary world views in the last two cases.
+Then it might imply deep conflicts between those persons or groups if the necessary conditions are there.
 We can see many examples of this phenomenon in the world today.